Supernova-Studio/design-tokens-format-module/README.md

 Once you have run the exporter against your design system, you can start using the code in your codebase right away.
 Exporter creates the following definitions:

 - [x] `colors.json` containing all colors tokens
-- [x] `fonts.json` containing all font tokens
-- [x] `gradients.json` containing all gradient tokens
-- [x] `measures.json` containing all measure tokens
+- [x] `typography.json` containing all typography classes
-- [x] `radii.json` containin all radius tokens
 - [x] `shadows.json` containing all shadow tokens
-- [x] `text.json` containing all semantic labels
+- [] `gradients.json` containing all gradient tokens
-- [x] `typography.json` containing all typography classes
+- [] `measures.json` containing all measure tokens
+- [] `radii.json` containin all radius tokens

-Each of the `.json` files can be used inside style dictionary.
+Each of the `.json` files can be used inside other tools.
 The exporter properly follows the structuring of the tokens inside respective categories, adding groups as nesting inside the definition:

 ```
 {
   "color": {
     "ui-elements": {
       "primary": {
-        "value": "#4589ffff",
+        "$value": "#4589ffff",
-        "type": "color"
+        "$type": "color"
       },
       "success": {
-        "value": "#00a454ff",
+        "$value": "#00a454ff",
-        "type": "color"
+        "$type": "color"
       },
       "critical": {
-        "value": "#d23031ff",
+        "$value": "#d23031ff",
-        "type": "color"
+        "$type": "color"
       }
    }
 }